Dylan-Ranger/sanitise/README.md

 1. Navigate to the backend directory
 2. Run `./mvnw clean install`.
 This deletes the target directory and cleans up compiled files to ensure a fresh build.
 Compiles the code, runs tests, and packages the application into a distributable .jar
 3. Run `./mvnw spring-boot:run`.
 This will run the Spring Boot application directly, skipping the need to package or execute a .jar (Alternatively run the application with the command `java -jar target/app-0.0.1-SNAPSHOT.jar`
-4. You can confirm that the back end is running by visiting [This link](http://localhost:8080/docs.html).
+4. You can confirm that the back end is running by visiting [this link](http://localhost:8080/docs.html).
 This will display the project documentation.

 #### Frontend Setup
 1. Navigate to the frontend directory using your terminal.
 2. run `npm install`.
 This will install your React project's dependencies.
 3. run `npm run dev`.
 This will tell vite to start your front end application.
-4. You can confirm that your app is running by visiting [This link](http://localhost:3000/).
+4. You can confirm that your app is running by visiting [this link](http://localhost:3000/).

 *If you can't run the application by either of these means, your local development setup may differ from mine.
 In that case, contact me and we can debug your setup.*